dw218192/PTStudio/README.md

     - [x] implement renderer switcher
     - [x] implement performance display
         - [x] fix FPS display bug
-    - [ ] implement child object
+    - [x] implement child object
-        - [ ] a child object's transform is updated when its parent's transform is updated
+        - [x] a child object's transform is updated when its parent's transform is updated
+    - [ ] implement object handle and change object container from list to vector
+        - currently object handle is just the address of the object, which will be invalidated when a vector resize happens
     - [ ] Editing Improvements
         - [ ] put mesh loading in a separate thread
         - [ ] adaptive grid resizing